 1964: Britain duo Peter & Gordon arrived in the United States to perform one of their first American gigs at the World’s Fair in New York City.
 A week and a half later, their single “A World Without Love” topped the Billboard Hot 100.

 1965: Bob Dylan began his first session to record “Like a Rolling Stone” at Columbia Studios in New York.
 The first five takes of the song were recorded in 3/4 waltz time with Dylan on piano.
-The following day, Dylan and the session musician reconvened, this time joined by rookie guitarist Al Kooper, who’s improvised Hammond organ riff impressed Dylan, and over the course of several takes, the song evolved into its familiar form in 4/4 time.
+The following day, Dylan and the session musicians reconvened, this time joined by rookie guitarist Al Kooper, who’s improvised Hammond organ riff impressed Dylan, and over the course of several takes, the song evolved into its familiar form in 4/4 time.

 1966: Yesterday and Today, the ninth Beatles album issued by Capitol Records, was released in the US and Canada.
 Comprising tracks from the band’s Help!, Rubber Soul, and Revolver albums, as well as non-album singles, the LP is primarily remembered for its controversial “butcher cover,” in which photographer Robert Whitaker shows the band dressed in white coats and covered with decapitated baby dolls and pieces of raw meat.
 The Beatles insisted the cover was a statement against Vietnam War, while other interpreted the image as a form of protest against Capitol Records “butchering” their albums for the North American market.
 In response to outrage from record retailers, Capitol withdrew the album and replaced the cover.
 The original has since become highly prized among collectors.

 1968: Creedence Clearwater Revival released “Suzie Q,” the second single from their debut album.
 Originally recorded and released by Dale Hawkins in 1957, Creedence Clearwater Revival’s version, which spanned both sides of a 45 rpm record, became the band’s first single to enter the US charts and only top 40 hit not written by John Fogerty.